vocdoni/vocdoni-node/README.md

 # dVote-process
-Go library to work with the creation and management of voting processes
+Library to work with the creation and management of voting processes